Data processing agreement

 10.1 Retention during the service relationship

-Personal Data is retained in accordance with the plan-based retention windows described in Data lifecycle.
+Personal Data is retained in accordance with plan-based retention windows described in Data lifecycle.
 The current retention windows are summarized in Annex A.

 10.2 Account deletion and data return

-Upon termination of the Customer's account:
+Upon termination or deletion of the Customer's account:

-10.3 Post-termination retention
+10.4 Post-termination retention

-10.4 Certificates of deletion
+10.5 Certificates of deletion

 11. Audit rights